MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/contentunderstanding/set-up-content-understanding.md

 ## <a name="ai-builder-credits"></a>AI Builder-credits

-Als u 300 of meer SharePoint Syntex-licenties voor SharePoint Syntex in uw organisatie hebt, worden er 1 miljoen AI Builder-credits aan u toegewezen.
-Als u minder dan 300 licenties hebt, moet u AI Builder-credits kopen om formulierverwerking te kunnen gebruiken.
+If you have 300 or more SharePoint Syntex licenses for SharePoint Syntex in your organization, you will be allocated one million AI Builder credits.
+If you have fewer than 300 licenses, you must purchase AI Builder credits in order to use forms processing.

 U kunt een schatting maken van de benodigde AI Builder-capaciteit [AI Builder-calculator](https://powerapps.microsoft.com/ai-builder-calculator).